nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/data-routing.md

 - Authorize users to access documents.
 - Minimize the amount of data synced down to devices.

-A replication from Sync Gateway specifies a set of channels to replicate.
-Documents that do not belong to any of the specified channels are ignored (even if the user has access to them).

-You do not need to register or preassign channels.
-Channels come into existence as documents are assigned to them.
-Channels with no documents assigned to them are empty.

-Valid channel names consist of text letters [A–Z, a–z], digits [0–9], and a few special characters [= + / . , _ @].
-The empty string is not allowed.
-The special channel name * denotes all channels.
-Channel names are compared literally—the comparison is case and diacritical sensitive.

 ## Introduction to channels

-In the Sync Gateway, a **channel** is like a combination of a tag and a message-queue.
+In Sync Gateway, a **channel** is like a combination of a tag and a message-queue.
 Channels have relationships to both documents and users:

 - Every document is associated with a set of channels.
 From the document's perspectives, the channels are like tags that can be used to identify its type, purpose, accessibility, etc. The app-defined sync function is responsible for assigning every incoming document revision a set of channels as it's saved to the database.